Amazon drops grocery delivery fee as competitors close in

 “This new delivery effort is yet another example of Amazon’s willingness to suffer short-term for the potential for long-term benefit,” O’Shea added.

-Shares in Amazon slipped 0.7% in midday trading, while Kroger Co and Walmart were down 2.1% and 1.1%, respectively.
+Shares in Amazon slipped 0.6% in afternoon trading, while Kroger Co and Walmart were down 2.5% and 1.5%, respectively.

 Walmart plans to offer its “Delivery Unlimited” grocery membership to shoppers in more than half of the United States by the end of the year.
 Members have the option of paying the $98 annual fee or $12.95 per month instead of the usual $9.99 delivery fee.

-Kroger charges a $5.95 delivery fee and a $6.00 service fee for home delivery.
+Kroger charges a $5.95 delivery fee and a $6.00 service fee to drop groceries at shopper doorsteps.

-A recent study from CapGemini found that 38% of U.S. consumers order groceries online, but that only 14% were willing to pay more for two-hour deliveries.
+A recent study from Capgemini found that 38% of U.S. consumers order groceries online, but that only 14% were willing to pay more for two-hour deliveries.

 Reporting by Akanksha Rana in Bengaluru, Jeffrey Dastin in San Francisco and Lisa Baertlein in Los Angeles; Editing by Maju Samuel, Shailesh Kuber and Sandra Maler